sranso/blogr-nextjs-prisma/README.md

 # Todos

+## Add cookie for signed in users

+- on success, route them home and reload header
+- make failures red
+- Every time that visitor wants to do something, that cookie should be part of the request and you can use that username to look up the account, etc etc

 ## Email validation upon sign up

 use this? https://www.prisma.io/docs/concepts/components/prisma-client/advanced-type-safety/prisma-validator

-## Add cookie for signed in users

-Every time that visitor wants to do something that cookie should be part of the request and you can use that username to look up the account, etc etc
+## Decide what this is ;)

+A game?
+Place for people to add and share fav quotes?
+Poetry?
+Missed connections?
+Creative prompts made from fav quotes / poetry / any kind of post or submission from a user?

 ## Add SWR